Domenico Cirillo: Professional life

+Cirillo visited England and France, and his fame reached even the other side of the Atlantic, as attested by his election to the American Philosophical Society in 1768.
+Due to a transcription error, however, his name was recorded as "Professor Famitz" in the Society's minutes and membership roll.
+A Professor from the University of Naples recently exposed the error and prompted the American Philosophical Society to correct its records after 255 years, thus recognising Cirillo as its first Italian member.

-Patriot and refugee
+Patriot and Martyr of the Neapolitan Republic

-With French help the Parthenopean Republic was established in January 1799, causing the monarch and his government to flee to Sicily.
+With French help, the Neapolitan Republic was established in January 1799, causing the monarch and his government to flee to Sicily.
 After at first refusing to take part in the new government, Cirillo consented to be chosen as a representative of the people and became a member of the legislative commission, of which he was eventually elected president.
-By June of the same year, the republic collapsed when the French withdrew and the city was overtaken by Cardinal Ruffo's counter-revolutionary Sanfedista army.
-Ferdinand IV's army returned to Naples, and the republicans withdrew to the forts, ill-armed and with inadequate provisions.
-After a short siege the Republicans surrendered on what they considered honorable terms: life and liberty being guaranteed them by the signatures of Ruffo, of Foote, and of Micheroux.
+By June of the same year, the republic collapsed when the French withdrew and the city was overtaken by Cardinal Ruffo's counter-revolutionary Sanfedist army.
+Ferdinand IV's army returned to Naples, and the Republicans withdrew to the forts, ill-armed and with inadequate provisions.
+After a short siege, the Republicans surrendered on what they considered honourable terms: life and liberty being guaranteed to them by the signatures of Ruffo, of Foote, and of Micheroux.

 The arrival of Lord Nelson changed the state of affairs, and he refused to ratify the capitulation.
-Secure under the British flag, Ferdinand and his wife, Marie Caroline of Austria, showed themselves eager for revenge, and Cirillo joined other republicans in fighting back.
+Secure under the British flag, Ferdinand and his wife, Marie Caroline of Austria, showed themselves eager for revenge, and Cirillo joined other Republicans in fighting back.

 Cirillo wrote to Emma, Lady Hamilton (wife of the British ambassador to Naples) asking her to intercede on his behalf, but Nelson wrote of the petition: "Domenico Cirillo, who had been the King's physician, might have been saved, but that he chose to play the fool and lie, denying that he had ever made any speeches against the government, and saying that he only took care of the poor in the hospitals".
 He was condemned to death, and hanged on 29 October 1799.

-Today Grumo Nevano, his hometown, has name a school after him (now the Institute Comprehensive Matteotti-Cirillo), erected a statue in the central square of the town, and named a library "Biblioteca Comunale Domenico Cirillo".
+Today, Grumo Nevano, his hometown, has named a school after him (now the Institute Comprehensive Matteotti-Cirillo), erected a statue in the central square of the town, and named a library "Biblioteca Comunale Domenico Cirillo".
 The state boarding school in Bari and the High School of Aversa in Caserta are also named for him.